 House Hunting sessions support students with their property search in the private sector.
-Manchester Student Homes (MSH) will be hosting virtual House Hunting Talks where students can ask questions specific to their search at the end.
+Manchester Student Homes (MSH) host virtual House Hunting Talks where students can ask questions specific to their search at the end.

 In these sessions, a Housing Caseworker will discuss a number of topics including, but not limited to, the following:

 - Where to begin with the accommodation search